- Bite-sized Trips

 7. Topes de Collantes

-This National Park north of Trinidad has an incredible network of hiking trails, and you’ll be treated to lots of natural wonders while visiting this reserve.
+This national park north of Trinidad has an incredible network of hiking trails, and you’ll be treated to lots of natural wonders while visiting this reserve.
 Filled with caves, rivers, waterfalls and pools, it’s well worth a day trip in this natural playground.

 An overnight stop in this city, known for its French colonial architecture and attractive waterfront, will allow you to explore a quieter, less busy alternative to Havana.
-On your strolls, you’re bound to come across nice little local restaurants, couples dancing salsa on the streets and local kids splashing in the water.
+On your strolls, you’re bound to come across quaint local restaurants, couples dancing salsa on the streets and local kids splashing in the water.
 Finish your time here by watching the sunset over the pier.

 9. Wildlife in Peninsula de Zapata National Park